andymiller813/andymiller813.github.io/_posts/2014-09-24-networking-basics.markdown

 A few things to note here: notice how the profile picture itself wasn't sent back, but rather a URL for the profile picture.
 This is because when you are GETting your feed, you are loading dozens of these posts at once, and images are relatively large file sizes.
 If you were to load all of this feed data as well as 20-30 images all in ONE request, you would be waiting for websites to load for a very long time.
 Instead, if 20 of these posts are loaded, we now also have 20 profile pictures still to load.
 So a new HTTP request from the client is spawned for each one to GET all of the images one by one.
 This is why you sometimes notice the images loading on websites _after_ some of the text has shown up.
 This request returned the number of likes, but what if we want to see who actually liked it?
 When that 27 likes button is pressed, and we want to see the names of everyone who liked the post, the user doesn't want to have to wait several more seconds for this data to load, they want it to already be there!
 As soon as this data comes back, another HTTP request might be created to pre-fetch (load them before they are actually displayed) the names of all of the users that liked this post for a much cleaner user experience.
 Also, keep in mind there is still loads of other data to be fetched on the facebook home screen alone!!
 While the feed is being loaded, your friends list is also being loaded, your own profile picture, your inbox, parts of your profile that are being displayed, etc.  There are many many ways to optimize all of these different requests that are going on including concurrency - these requests can be happening at roughly the same time - as well as caching locally.
 These are all topics for other posts in the future.

 ####**Glossary: Network requests and many other types of computing can be done asynchronously, or at the same time.
 You might hear this referred to as "in parallel", or "concurrently".**

+**Key takeaway: the amount of data being transferred over the internet is utterly terrifying**

 ##Thanks!!!